Polymershapes

 Marine Industry Origins

 In fact, PVC foam owes its origins to the sea.
 PVC was used to great effect in marine tools and equipment during World War II.
 After the war, the private sector deemed PVC too heavy.
-But since the other properties of PVC are so well-suited to marine applications, researchers set about to develop a lightweight version, eventually resulting in the invention of PVC foam board.
+However, since the other properties of PVC are so well-suited to marine applications, researchers set about developing a lightweight version, eventually resulting in the invention of PVC foam board.
 What is PVC foam if not a testament to market innovation!

 EVA foam isn’t usually considered a direct alternative to PVC foam.
-Like PVC, EVA foam is very impressive in its versatility.
-What is EVA material best used for?
-Here are just a few of its applications.
+Like PVC, EVA is very impressive in its versatility, but what is EVA material best used for?
+Here are just a few of its applications:

 • Bicycle seats